-Teach for EPIK – English Program in Korea
+Teach English for EPIK – English Program in Korea

 Learn More About ESL Teaching Jobs in Korean Public Schools!

 EPIK stands for English Program in Korea, a program sponsored by the Korean Ministry of Education.
 The teach English for EPIK Program was established in 1995 with the mandate to improve the English speaking abilities of students and teachers in Korea and to develop cultural exchanges.
 Over 600 teachers are placed in the EPIK program each year.
 Reach To Teach works with the Korean Ministry of Education to place English Language Instructors (ELIs) in Korean public schools throughout the country.

 The EPIK program has divided the available locations according to the different Provincial Offices of Education (POEs).
 There are a number of POEs in Korea.
 EPIK teachers can work in almost any province of Korea, but location preference is granted on a first come-first served basis.
 Once your application documents are received EPIK officials will decide which POE you will work for, which will then determine which specific school you will be placed at.